LukasMurdock/cse-174/Lab09Walkthrough.md

 }
 ```

-(Note: I didn’t know this method.
+(Note: I didn’t know this method beforehand.
 I [googled for methods](https://stackoverflow.com/questions/42032237/java-binary-translator) and then googled more to [understand the methods](https://stackoverflow.com/questions/6611824/why-do-we-need-to-use-radix-parameter-when-calling-parseint).)

 ## Step 2: Write `getWord()` method
 So, here’s what we know: